ralph-uy-aes/ralph-uy-aes.github.io/essays/difficulty.md

 Ever hear people ragging on engineering companies for delivering late and way over budget?
 Well, some engineering jobs are really difficult, especially if the requirements and funding are undulating underneath you.
 Because of the nature of the problem, sometimes engineering firms require large amounts of engineers and workers, inviting further problems and delays.

 The Honolulu Rail project at home has become this sort of poster child of failure, budget overrun and overall incompetence in Hawaii.
-Well, working though regulatory boards and fiscal procedures in Hawaii seems like it's a mind bogglingly difficult job to do.
+Well, working though regulatory boards and fiscal procedures in Hawaii seems like it's a mind boggling-ly difficult job to do.
 Granted, there might be some fishy stuff going on, but I refuse to believe that everyone is involved for nefarious reasons.

 The problem of creating an unprecedented public transportation backbone on an island is difficult!
 I'm not sure we would have done it right, even if the best people were involved.